-For people struggling with pain after surgery, injury or as part of a plan for chronic pain management, the short-term use of opiates can provide needed relief.
-But for people who use the drugs for longer periods of time or in larger amounts that prescribed, opiates quickly become a drug of addiction.
+For people struggling with pain after surgery, injury, or as part of a plan for chronic pain management, the short-term use of opiates can provide needed relief.
+But for people who use the drugs for longer periods of time or in larger amounts than prescribed, opiates quickly become a drug of addiction.

 Morphine is the most common natural alkaloid in the opium poppy.
 It’s frequently prescribed to patients that have undergone major surgery and are in need of significant pain relief.
 Codeine, synthesized from morphine, is frequently combined with Tylenol when prescribed for pain.
 The effects of codeine are less intense than those of morphine.
 Thebaine is poisonous, so it is not used in medicine.
 However, it can be converted into opioids.
 Some examples of these are hydrocodone and oxycodone.
 Opioids are often prescribed for the treatment of pain.